Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Off-shell linearized dynamics

 Lemma \ref{s3l4} and its proof obviously extend to smooth metrics.
 Let now $P$ be a normally hyperbolic linear partial differential operator on $\Gamma^\infty(\pi)$.
 We assume the \emph{working hypothesis} ($\mathsf{NH}_g$) on $P$, given as follows:

 \begin{enumerate} \item[($\mathsf{NH}_g$)] The Lorentzian metric $\hat{g}$ on $\M$ associated to the principal symbol $\hat{p}$ of $P$ satisfies $\hat{g}\lesssim g$. \end{enumerate}

 By the above discussion, all such $\hat{g}$'s are globally hyperbolic and have the same time orientation as $g$.
-Moreover, by Lemma \ref{s3l4} these implications of ($\mathsf{NH}_g$) are stable under perturbations of $\hat{g}$ in the interval topology, a fact that will be useful in the nonlinear case.
+Moreover, by Lemma \ref{s3l4} these implications of ($\mathsf{NH}_g$) are stable under perturbations of $\hat{g}$ in the interval topology, a fact that is also useful when dealing with nonlinear dynamics.

-For $P$ normally hyperbolic and satisfying ($\mathsf{NH}_g$), one can prove the following fact, which is a restatement of results in \cite{bgp} which can also be proven using the energy estimates in the second paper of this series.
+For $P$ normally hyperbolic and satisfying ($\mathsf{NH}_g$), one can prove the following fact, which is a restatement of results in \cite{bgp} (related partial results for the scalar case may be found e.g. in \cite{helein2}).

 \begin{theorem} Let $(\M,g)$ be a globally hyperbolic space-time, and $\E\To\M$ be a real vector bundle of rank $D$ over the space-time manifold $\M$, endowed with a connection $\nabla$.
 We assume that $T\!\M$ is endowed with the Levi-Civita connection associated to the space-time metric $g$.
 Let $P$ be a normally hyperbolic linear partial differential operator on $\Gamma^\infty(\pi)$ satisftying \emph{($\mathsf{NH}_g$)}.
-Let $\Sigma$ be a Cauchy hypersurface for $(\M,g)$, with future directed timelike normal $n\in\Gamma^\infty(T_\Sigma\M\To\M)$ (i.e. $g(n,n)=-1$ and $g(n,X)=0$ for all $X\in T\Sigma$), suitably extended to an open neighborhood of $\Sigma$ in $\M$ (the exact form of the extension is irrelevant for what follows).
+Let $\Sigma$ be a Cauchy hypersurface for $(\M,g)$, with future directed timelike normal $n\in\Gamma^\infty (T_\Sigma\M\To\M)$ (i.e. $g(n,n)=-1$ and $g(n,X)=0$ for all $X\in T\Sigma$), suitably extended to an open neighborhood of $\Sigma$ in $\M$ (the exact form of the extension is irrelevant for what follows).
 Given $\vec{\varphi}\in\Gamma^\infty(\pi)$, define

 Then for every $\vec{\varphi}_0,\vec{\varphi}_1\in\Gamma^\infty(\pi\restr{\Sigma})$, $\psi\in\Gamma^\infty(\pi)$, there is a unique $\vec{\varphi}\in\Gamma^\infty(\pi)$ such that